 - Which medications has he or she tried to control the symptoms, and what were the results?

 - Does he or she use supplemental oxygen?

 - Does he or she smoke?

 - Does he or she have any other health concerns?

-By harvesting stem cells that occur naturally within a patient’s own blood or bone marrow and reintroducing them intravenously, the Lung Institute offers an alternative therapy that provides a new source of hope for many patients who previously believed they were out of options.
-By taking advantage of the natural anti-inflammatory properties of stem cells, our treatments have shown significant progress in treating chronic pulmonary conditions with minimal side effects.
+By harvesting cells that occur naturally within a patient’s own blood and reintroducing them intravenously, the Lung Institute offers an alternative therapy that provides a new source of hope for many patients who previously believed they were out of options.
+By taking advantage of the natural anti-inflammatory properties of cells, our treatments have shown significant progress in treating chronic pulmonary conditions with minimal side effects.

-For more details on our bronchiectasis treatment guidelines and the potential effects of stem cell therapy on pulmonary function improvement, contact the Lung Institute today at (800) 729-3065.
+For more details on our bronchiectasis treatment guidelines and the potential effects of cellular therapy on pulmonary function improvement, contact the Lung Institute today at (800) 729-3065.